ntop/ntopng/doc/src/api/lua_c/interface/index.rst

     interface_ndpi
     interface_dump

-Rather than using the :code:`interface` API directly, one can use lua wrappers to process hosts, flows and other elements in batches.
+Rather than using the :code:`interface` API directly, one can use Lua wrappers to process hosts, flows and other elements in batches.
 Processing in batches has the benefit of reduced memory footprint and thus it may be absolutely necessary when working in large environments.

-For example, to visit all the active flows in batches using the lua wrapper, the following snippet of code can be used:
+For example, to visit all the active flows in batches using the Lua wrapper, the following snippet of code can be used:

 .. code-block:: lua